The Aztecs were a Mesoamerican people living in Mexico from 1300 to 1521 CE, before the Spanish conquest of the sixteenth century.

-The Aztec Empire grew powerful primarily because of their military power.
-Their army encompassed a range of combatants, including elitist warriors, as well as the available men from captured city states.
-These other city states, although under Aztec rule, were still allowed to have their own rulers although they were required to pay a tribute and supply soldiers to the Aztec Empire if needed.
+The empire grew powerful primarily because of its military power.
+Its military encompassed a range of combatants, including elitist warriors, as well as the available men from captured city-states.
+These other city-states, although under Aztec rule, were still allowed to have their own rulers, although they were required to pay a tribute and supply soldiers to the empire if needed.

 The Aztecs are remembered for their art and archeology, some of which were the most sophisticated in the region.
-They constructed elaborate structures including palaces, plazas, temples, and statues, many of which were dedicated to the Aztec gods.
-In their religious beliefs, the Aztecs were both polytheistic and animistic.
+They constructed elaborate structures, including palaces, plazas, temples, and statues, many of which were dedicated to gods.
+In terms of religious beliefs, the Aztecs were both polytheistic and animistic.
 They believed in a pantheon of major and minor deities.
-They believed in two principal gods Huitzilopochtli (the war and sun god) and Tlaloc (the rain god), and believed in many others including, although not limited to, Quetzalcoatl (the feathered serpent god), Xipe Totec (god of Spring and agriculture), Ometeotl (the creator god), and more.
+They had two principal deities, Huitzilopochtli (the war and sun god) and Tlaloc (the rain god), and believed in many others, including, although not limited to, Quetzalcoatl (the feathered serpent god), Xipe Totec (the god of spring and agriculture), and Ometeotl (the creator god).

-The Aztecs also had a fascination with the sun which they incorporated into their mythologies.
-This included the rite of human sacrifice as they believed that for the continual revival of the sun as well as the continual fertility of the Earth, blood sacrifices were required.
-Sacrifices included both animals and humans during ceremonies and often the priests were required to self-mutilate.
-The sacrifices, mostly of war prisoners and captives, were sometimes eaten thus suggesting that cannibalism was part of at least some of the ceremonies.
-These rituals were intended to be displays of power, divine authority, and a warning to others what would happen if they rebelled.
+The Aztecs also clearly had a fascination with the sun which they incorporated into their mythologies.
+This included the rite of human sacrifice, which was essential for the continual revival of the sun as well as the continual fertility of the earth.
+Blood was always required and included the sacrifices of both animals and humans during ceremonies.
+Often, the priests were required to self-mutilate.
+The sacrifices, mostly of war prisoners and captives, were sometimes eaten, thus suggesting that cannibalism was part of at least some of the ceremonies.
+These rituals were meant to be displays of power, divine authority, and a warning to others about what would happen if they rebelled.

 […] Aztecs were an agricultural people living in Mexico from 1300 to 1521 CE.
 Religiously, the Aztecs were […]